The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

 ### Seraphim:
 T2 Shield Generator: Atha
-* Allow the T1 shield to upgrade to it.
+* Allowed the T1 shield to upgrade to it.

 T3 Siege Tank
 * Set the always upright attribute to false.